 Can you use a wood stove in a campervan?

-You can install a wood stove in a campervan and many people do, especially those who live in it long-term and are on a budget.
-And sure, it’s definitely a way to heat your camper without needing electricity.
+Yes, you can install a wood stove in a campervan and many people do, especially those who live in one long-term and are on a budget.
+And sure, wood stoves are definitely a way to heat your camper without needing electricity or a propane tank.

 However, there are a few big drawbacks to having a wood stove in a campervan: